Month: January 2018

 AR technology can have many applications within healthcare.
 For example, augmented reality can be used by surgeons to help locate the relative location of a tumor within an organ.

 Augmented reality can also be used to help patients and physicians better describe symptoms of diseases.
-Physicians can use augmented reality displays to show patients the potential complications that occur from a treatment or the effects of delaying such a treatment.
-Augmented reality will help healthcare providers better model, visualize and treat diseases and conditions.
+Physicians can use augmented reality displays to show patients the potential complications that occur from treatment or the effects of delaying such a treatment.
+Augmented reality will help healthcare providers better model, visualize, and treat diseases and conditions.

 2. Telemedicine